margaretmf/margaretmf.github.io/research.md

 "Wister's novel went through 'fifteen printings during the first eight months after its publication; by 1911 it was in its thirty-eight printing.
 By 1938, it had sold more than one and one-half million copies.'"

-"the histories of the American West...[of] heroci tales: stories of adventure, exploration, and conflict."
+"the histories of the American West...[of] heroic tales: stories of adventure, exploration, and conflict."

 "overcome a conflict, seek adventure, and explore new territory"